Oil platform: Other metrics

 Royal Dutch Shell has developed the first Floating Liquefied Natural Gas (FLNG) facility, which is situated approximately 200 km off the coast of Western Australia.
 It is the largest floating offshore facility.
 It is approximately 488m long and 74m wide with displacement of around 600,000t when fully ballasted.

+History of deepest offshore oil wells

+This is a list of oil wells based on the depth of the water in which they were drilled.
+It doesn't include how deep underground they go, which in some cases is over 10,000 metres.

 Maintenance and supply

 A typical oil production platform is self-sufficient in energy and water needs, housing electrical generation, water desalinators and all of the equipment necessary to process oil and gas such that it can be either delivered directly onshore by pipeline or to a floating platform or tanker loading facility, or both.
 Elements in the oil/gas production process include wellhead, production manifold, production separator, glycol process to dry gas, gas compressors, water injection pumps, oil/gas export metering and main oil line pumps.

 Larger platforms are assisted by smaller ESVs (emergency support vessels) like the British Iolair that are summoned when something has gone wrong, e.g. when a search and rescue operation is required.
 During normal operations, PSVs (platform supply vessels) keep the platforms provisioned and supplied, and AHTS vessels can also supply them, as well as tow them to location and serve as standby rescue and firefighting vessels.